hhu-stups/b-language-extension/README.md

 ### 1.0.0

 - switched to Java Server and will be able to access ProB Kernel library.
-- server has no debug option and output
+- server has now debug option and output